-Notes: The figure shows the distribution of price changes by retailer across each hour of the week for all products and weeks in our sample.
-Panels A and B show that retailers A and B update prices in every hour of the week.
-Panel C shows that retailer C updates prices exclusively during morning hours.
-Panels D and E show that retailers D and E primarily update prices early in the morning on Sunday.
-Hours are reported in Eastern Time.
+Notes: Figure shows the distribution of price changes by retailer across each hour of the week for all products and weeks in our sample.
+Panel (a) and (b) show that retailers A and B update prices in every hour of the week.
+Panel (c) shows that retailer C updates prices exclusively during morning hours.
+Panel (d) and (e) show that retailers D and E primarily update prices early in the morning on Sunday.
+Hours are reported in Eastern Time (UTC-5).

-Thus, heterogeneous pricing technology is inconsistent with the simultaneous move assumption in standard models of competition.
+inconsistent with the simultaneous move assumption in standard models of competition.